ocaml/ocaml-lsp/README.md

 ### Merlin configuration (advanced)

-If you would like OCaml-LSP to respect your `.merlin` files, OCaml-LSP needs to be invoked with `--fallback-read-dot-merlin` argument passed to it.
+If you would like OCaml-LSP to respect your `.merlin` files, OCaml-LSP needs to be invoked with `--fallback-read-dot-merlin` argument passed to it and you must have the `dot-merlin-reader` package installed.

 ## Features